PHILOSOPHIES 2018: ENVIRONMENT-WORLDS/THINGS/THINKABLES

 Once you login you need to either go to the ‘dashboard’ (press the ‘philosophies’ icon in top left corner of page and select ‘dashboard’ from the drop down menu) or else to ‘site admin’ (see bottom of page).
 This will place you BEHIND THE SCENES of the Philosophies Blog, where you will be able to upload a post.

 THEN select POSTS from the menu bar on the left, and then ADD NEW (to add a new post!).
 You will see there is a place to include a title, and then a text box for your fine words.
 You can also add media (select ADD MEDIA box), for instance, the image that we ask you to upload with your text (preferably as a jpeg).
 IMPORTANTLY you need to select a Category in the right hand side of the page…select RESPONSES MODULE ONE; TWO; THREE depending on which module you are responding to.
-ALSO, don’t forget to press the ‘publish’ button on the left!
+ALSO, don’t forget to press the ‘publish’ button on the right!

 When you want to add a concept to the CONCEPTUAL TOOLBOX, follow the same instructions only select the CONCEPTUAL TOOLBOX category in the right side of the page!